reflex-dev/reflex-web/docs/hosting/hosting-cli-commands.md

 )
 ```

 The deploy command is by default interactive.
-To deploy without interaction, add `--no-interactive` and set relevant the command options for deployment settings.
+To deploy without interaction, add `--no-interactive` and set the relevant command options as deployment settings.
 Type `reflex deploy --help` to see the help manual for explanations on each option.
-The deploy sequences are the same whether the command is interactive or not.
+The deploy sequences are the same, whether the deploy command is interactive or not.

 ```bash
 reflex deploy --no-interactive -k todo -r sjc -r sea --env OPENAI_API_KEY=YOU-KEY-NO-EXTRA-QUOTES --env DB_URL=YOUR-EXTERNAL-DB-URI --env KEY3=THATS-ALOTOF-KEYS